BlogH-01

 Create a Healthy Work Environment

 Businesses of all sizes have a responsibility to employees to create supportive, safe environments.
 Aside from the physical workspace, that also includes a mentally healthy space as well.
 Bullying and harassment, in particular, can have a large impact on the mental health of employees.
-Studies lead by WHO show negative working environments can lead to mental and physical health issues.
+Studies led by WHO show negative working environments can lead to mental and physical health issues.

 How do you support a healthy work environment?